An immersive augmented reality gardening experience, breathing new life in public green spaces.

 The Problem Statement

-How can we leverage green spaces to create interactions that foster personal fulfilment and nurture a sense of belonging within the space?
+How might we leverage green spaces to create interactions that foster personal fulfilment and nurture a sense of belonging within the space?

 The Research